Azure-Samples/active-directory-verifiable-credentials-dotnet/5-onboard-with-tap/README.md

 ### Enabling the Temporary Access Pass (TAP)

 1. Open [Authentication Methods](https://entra.microsoft.com/#view/Microsoft_AAD_IAM/AuthenticationMethodsMenuBlade/~/AdminAuthMethods/fromNav/) in Entra portal.
-1. Click on `Temporary Access Pass`, enable it and select a target group created in the above step.
+1. Click on `Temporary Access Pass`, enable it and select the `target group` created in the above step.
 1. Click on Configure, then `Edit` and change the `Minumum lifetime` to 15 minutes
 1. Click `Save`